6 Interesting Tricks to Fight Excessive Sweating

 Loose clothing made with cotton are the most recommended kinds for people who fight hyperhidrosis.

 This kind of clothing allows good air circulation and reduces flushing.
-It also helps you to stay cool.
+It also helps you to stay cool in general.

 Tea tree oil is a powerful antiseptic and deodorant.
 This reduces the presence of bacteria and bad odors in the areas where you have greater sweating.